MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deployment/deployment_nano.md

 **This is preliminary content and subject to change.**

-Deploying a Windows container host has different steps depending on the operating system and the host system type (physical or virtual).
-The steps in this document are used to deploy a Windows Container host to Nano Server, on a physical or virtual system.
+Deploying a Windows container host has different steps, depending on the operating system and the host system type (physical or virtual).
+The steps in this document are used to deploy a Windows Container host to Nano Server on a physical or virtual system.

 # Nano server host